HumeAI/hume-api-examples/evi-typescript-chat-history-example/README.md

 ### Specifying the Chat ID

-In the main function within src/index.ts (or the project's main file), set the `CHAT_ID`` variable to the target conversation ID:
+In the main function within `src/index.ts`, set the `CHAT_ID` variable to the target conversation ID:

 ```typescript
 async function main(): Promise<void> {